Study

 that you have chosen.

-and like a garden without water.
+like a garden without water.

-and their work like a spark;
+and his work a spark;

-with no one to quench them.
+with no one to quench the fire.”

 4. Ah sinful nation!
 1414 This comes very near the rendering of the Septuagint, οὐαὶ ἔθνος ἁμαρτωλὸν Though he held already reproved their crime with sufficient severity, yet, for the purpose of exposing it still more, he adds an exclamation, by which he expresses still more strongly his abhorrence of such base ingratitude and wickedness.
 Some are of opinion that the particle הוי (hoi) denotes grief; Jerome renders it vae (Wo to); but for my part I reckon it sufficient to say that it is an exclamation, suggested partly by astonishment, and partly by sorrow.
 For we burst into loud cries, when the disgracefulness of the action is such as cannot be expressed in plain terms, or when we want words to correspond to the depth of our grief Where we have rendered wicked nation, the Greeks have translated ἁμαρτωλὸν that is, a sinner; and such is likewise the rendering of the Vulgate.
 But the Hebrew word denotes those who are given up to crime; and the Prophet unquestionably charges them with abandoned wickedness.